iq-coryp/documentation-testing/pages/concepts/company-tree.md

 tags: []
 keywords:
 audience:
-last_updated: 21-10-2015
+last_updated: 26-10-2015
 summary:
 ---

 {% include linkrefs.html %}

-A Company Trees is a representation of how a Company is structured and is used to:
+A Company Tree is a representation of how a Company is structured and is used to:

 * Organize Locations
-* Manage nuances within iQmetrix APIs which can be passed down hierarchically
+* Manage nuances within iQmetrix APIs, which can be passed down hierarchically
 * Structure reporting
 * Manage security access

 {{note}}
-If you use RQ, you have limited control of your Company Tree
+If you use RQ, you have limited control of your Company Tree.
 {{end}}

 See the figure below for a general concept of how a Company Tree is structured.